kennardmah/hcard-sound-haptic-device/README.md

 ![Device Concept](https://github.com/kennardmah/hcard-sound-haptic-device/blob/main/images/flyer_render.png?raw=true "Device Concept")

-This project is a part of the "Human-Centred Design of Assistive and Rehabilitation Devices" initiative.
+This project is a part of the "Human Centred Design of Assistive and Rehabilitation Devices" initiative.
 It involves developing a device capable of translating surround sound into haptic feedback, thereby opening new avenues for sensory experience for those with hearing challenges.

 ### Features